junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 >
 > Dean focus on Cas, Cas wake up

 The dungeon door is already blasted open before he reaches it.
-The hidden gate that was disguised by a book shelf is now a big messy hole with rupturing wooden and metal edge poking out dangerously, like mouth of a monster, exactly like the kind of "Hell's Gate" old comics from seventy years ago used to draw.
+The hidden gate that was disguised by a bookshelf is now a big messy hole with rupturing wooden and metal edges poking out dangerously, like the mouth of a monster, exactly like the kind of "Hell's Gate" old comics from seventy years ago used to draw.

 Holy mist is thin down here.
 Black smoke is still being led down here without knowing what's waiting for them at the journey's end.
 They fly through the opening to the dungeon and disappear for good.

 Dean hurries to it, but before he bursts all the way in, a cold sensation on his arm pulls him backward, stopping his steps.
-He halts abruptly, finding the misty shape of Bobby stands beside the wall, hinting him to come over.
+He halts abruptly, finding the misty shape of Bobby standing beside the wall, hinting to him to come over.

 "Bobby," Dean breathes out, ducking to the side where Lucifer can't see them.
 "What are you doing here?"